 Gemini constellation represents the twins Castor and Polydeuces in Greek mythology.
 The brothers were also known as the Dioscuri, which means “sons of Zeus.”
 In most versions of the myth, however, only Polydeuces was Zeus’ son, and Castor was the son of the mortal King Tyndareus of Sparta.

-The twins’ mother, Spartan Queen Leda, was raped by Zeus, who visited the queen in the form of a swan, associated with the constellation Cygnus (the Swan), and she became pregnant with Polydeuces and Helen (who would become the famous Helen of Troy).
-Leda later also became pregnant with Castor and Clytemnestra (who would later marry Agamemnon and eventually murder him and be killed by her own son Orestes).
+The twins’ mother, Spartan Queen Leda, was seduced by Zeus, who visited the queen in the form of a swan, associated with the constellation Cygnus (the Swan), and she became pregnant with Polydeuces and Helen (who would become the famous Helen of Troy).
+Leda later also became pregnant with Castor and Clytemnestra (who would later marry Agamemnon).
 Castor and Clytemnestra were fathered by Tyndareus and, unlike Zeus’ children, they were mortal.

 Castor and Polydeuces grew up together and were very close.
 Castor was an excellent horseman and proficient at fencing – he is said to have taught Heracles himself to fence – and Polydeuces was famed for his boxing skills.
 The two were part of the Argonauts’ expedition to get the Golden Fleece.
 Polydeuces’ boxing skills came in handy when Amycus, a son of Poseidon who ruled Asia Minor, refused to let the Argonauts leave until one of them fought him in a boxing match.
 Polydeuces accepted the challenge and easily won.